 We offer several group and individual classes.

-We train one on one with TRX suspension class, high interval class or medicine ball class, rope training class.
-Etc.
+We train one on one with I.e a TRX suspension class, or a high intensity interval class or medicine ball class, rope training class.
+Etc. You name it!